-As a landowner or occupier you have a legal requirement under Section 33 of the Bush Fires Act 1954 to carry out fire prevention work on your property in accordance with the provisions of this Fire Control Notice.
-Inspection of all properties will be carried out in all areas for compliance with this notice after 30 November.
-Persons who fail to comply with the requirements of this order will be issued with an infringement notice (\$250).
+Inspection of properties will be carried out in all areas for compliance with this Notice after 30 November 2016.
+Persons who fail to comply with the requirements of this Notice will be issued with an infringement notice (\$250).

-It is the property owners' not the contractors who are responsible for the standard and quality of the fire prevention work undertaken and maintained as per this notice.
+It is the property owner's responsibility to ensure the standard of prevention work is undertaken and maintained as per this Notice.